-The average student coming to EMU directly from high school has a GPA of at least 3.20 and an ACT score of at least 23.
+The average student coming to EMU directly from high school has a GPA of at least 3.28 and an ACT score of 23 and SAT score of 1100.
 These are not the minimum requirements for admission to EMU, but the median score of the average student enrolling at Eastern Michigan University.

 If you'd like to talk with an admissions adviser about your specific situation, call 800-GO.TO.EMU.

 Follow the instructions for regular first-year admissions.
 ACT or SAT scores are not required if you are 21+.
 Please contact us if you have specific questions about enrolling after a gap in your education.

 If you have earned 12 or more credits at another college, you will need to apply to EMU as a transfer student.